AutoNFS: Automatic Neural Feature Selection: The proposed model

 where $g_i \sim -\log(-\log(u))$ with $u \sim \text{Uniform}(0,1)$ is the Gumbel noise, $\sigma$ is the sigmoid function, and $\tau > 0$ is the temperature parameter.

-In consequence, the mask $m=(m_1,\ldots,m_D)$ sampled from the GS distribution takes a continuous (non-binary) form.
-As $\tau$ decreases, the mask approaches to binary vector, which represents final discrete mask.
-Slow decrease of the temperature $\tau$ allows us to learn optimal mask during network training.
+For $\tau > 0$, the mask $m=(m_1,\ldots,m_D)$ sampled from the Gumbel-Sigmoid distribution can take a continuous (non-binary) form.
+As $\tau$ decreases, the mask approaches the binary vector, which represents the final discrete mask.
+Slow decrease of the temperature $\tau$ allows the model to learn the optimal mask during network training.